 It's a scar.

-Wait I have an eyebrow scar too, how have I only just realised this!
+Wait I have an eyebrow scar too, how have I only just realized this!

 Where?
 Oh it's pretty small.
 What happened?

 I was eight and I was in a friend's back garden with a slide and a swing set.
 The protective plastic bit had come off the back of one of those double-seated swings and as I came down the slide it smashed into my eyebrow.
 If I'd come down the slide even like 0.25 seconds later it would've gone straight through my left eye.